-3 312), 869 otoliths were sampled.
+In this survey, 2 910 individuals of cod (from a total of 5 307) were length measured and otoliths from 759 individuals were sampled.
+From the catch of flounder (a total of 2 808), 700 otoliths were sampled.
 Overall, 19 fish species were caught during the survey and the catch was dominated by herring, cod, flounder and sprat, in terms of weight.
-In the Sound, 87 individuals of cod and 417 individuals of plaice were sampled.
-In total 12 species were caught.
+In the Sound, 185 individuals of cod and 133 individuals of plaice were sampled.
+In total twelve species were caught.

 Figure 2.
-BITS fourth quarter survey in 2015.
-Trawl stations conducted by R/V DANA is shown in the map to the right.
-The map to the left the two trawl stations (three hauls) conducted by Hålabben are illustrated.
+BITS fourth quarter survey in 2016.
+Trawl stations conducted by R/V DANA is shown in the map to the left.
+The map to the right the two trawl stations (three hauls) conducted by Hålabben are illustrated.